J. Mira Hashmall

 Biography

 Mira began her practice at a large, international law firm representing clients in complex litigation matters and defending employers in labor and employment disputes.
-Since joining Miller Barondess, Mira has continued to diversify her practice and has achieved Top Verdict recognition on both the plaintiff and defense side.
+Since joining Miller Barondess, Mira has continued to diversify her practice and has achieved Top Verdict recognition on both the plaintiff and defense sides.
 She represents clients at every stage of litigation, from pre-litigation counseling to appellate proceedings, and is sought out to handle complex litigation involving business matters that have a broad legal impact.

-In addition to her complex business practice, Mira defends private and public employers in high stakes litigation involving claims of harassment, discrimination, retaliation, wage and hour, and wrongful termination.
+In addition to her complex business practice, Mira defends private and public employers in high-stakes litigation involving claims of harassment, discrimination, retaliation, wage and hour, and wrongful termination.
 She also defends cases involving disability discrimination and accommodation, and family and medical leave rights.

 Mira has a sophisticated appellate practice and is a Certified Specialist in Appellate Law, The State Bar of California Board of Legal Specialization.
 Her federal appellate experience includes First Amendment, defamation and libel claims, insurance coverage issues, and employment disputes.
 She has handled appeals involving real estate developments, contract disputes, whistle-blower actions, and malicious prosecution claims.
 Mira also has extensive experience in anti-SLAPP litigation, both at the trial and appellate levels.